I am in the military and may be stationed overseas. How can I handle my auto lease or auto loan?

 - Return the vehicle within 15 days after the date of delivery of the written notice of termination.

-The lessor can’t charge you for the early cancellation of the lease.
-The lessor can still charge you for any taxes, title and registration fees, summonses or any other outstanding fees, including reasonable charges for excessive wear and tear and mileage that were due and unpaid on the date of termination.
-Any advance payments you made must be refunded within 30 days of the termination.
+While the lessor can’t charge you for the early cancellation of the lease, the lessor can still charge you for any taxes, title and registration fees, summonses, or any other outstanding fees, including reasonable charges for excessive wear and tear and mileage that were due and unpaid on the date of termination.
+If you made any advance payments, the lessor must provide a refund to you within 30 days of the termination.

 What to do if you are purchasing a car with an auto loan and plan to take it overseas

 If you have already purchased a car with an auto loan, the law does not require the lender to allow you to take it overseas.
 If you are planning to purchase a car with an auto loan, make sure before you sign the loan contract that your lender will allow the vehicle you intend to buy to be taken out of the country.
 Only your lender can agree to this, unless your dealer is also your lender in what’s called a “buy here pay here” auto loan.

 Most shipping companies will require you to prove that your lender allows you to ship the vehicle overseas, so it’s important to get this in writing when you sign the contract.